smchammer3-cyber/WorldWright/WORLDWRIGHT_STATUS.md

 JARVIS_CHANGE
 Date: 2025-12-03
 Purpose:
-- Accurately reflect current project state after migrating Generator → Mode App
+- Reflect project state after completing Step 6A.
-- Document Create Mode first-pass implementation
+- Capture what 6A accomplished.
-- Track remaining 6A substeps before moving to Step 6B —>
+- Point clearly to Step 6B as the next phase.
+—>

-# 🌍 WORLDWRIGHT — PROJECT STATUS (LIVE BLUEPRINT TRACKING)
+# 🌍 WORLDWRIGHT — PROJECT STATUS

-## 🟦 CURRENT PHASE
+## Current Phase

-**Step 6A — AppShell Integration + Mode Architecture (IN PROGRESS)**
+**Step 6A — AppShell Integration + Mode Architecture (COMPLETE)**

-WorldWright has officially transitioned from a “screen-based” app to a **mode-based mini-app architecture** wrapped inside a shared AppShell.
+WorldWright has fully moved from a simple “screen-based” structure to a **mode-based mini-app architecture** wrapped in a shared `AppShell`.
+The generator, create, and sim flows now live inside this unified shell.

-This step is *partially complete* and currently stable.
+The project is stable and ready for **Step 6B — Mode Features (Create & Sim)**.

 —

-# 🟢 COMPLETED 6A CHECKPOINTS

-### **✔ 6A-1 — Introduced AppShell**
-- Shared layout now used by Generator, Create, and Sim modes.
-- Consistent left tools, main viewport, minimap overlay, and right info panel.

-### **✔ 6A-2 — Added Modes Directory Structure**
-`src/modes/` now contains:
-- `generate/GenerateModeApp.tsx`
-- `create/CreateModeApp.tsx`
-- `sim/SimModeApp.tsx`
-Each is a real React component mounted inside the AppShell.

-### **✔ 6A-3 — Migrated Generator to GenerateModeApp**
-- Old `GeneratorScreen` is no longer routed.
-- Generate Mode now contains the **full real generator** including:
-  - 7 correct generator sliders
-  - Globe preview
-  - Minimap renderer
-  - Coastline smoothing
-- `/generate` now correctly routes to Generate Mode.

-### **✔ 6A-4 — Unified Navigation (Modes-First)**
-- Home → “Create New World” → `/generate`
-- Save World → `/modes/create/:id`
-- Home → “Open World” → `/modes/create/:id`
-- EditorScreen retired from routing (still present in repo but unused).
-- App is now truly **modes-first**, matching blueprint architecture.

-### **✔ 6A-Create-1 — Create Mode Loads Real Worlds**
-Create Mode now:
-- Loads a saved world by ID
-- Renders a **main 2D map** using the shared renderer
-- Renders a **minimap overlay**
-- Displays basic world details (name, size, seed)
-- Handles “world not found” safely
-This is the correct first implementation of Create Mode.
+## What Step 6A Achieved

+### ✅ 1.
+Shared AppShell Layout

+- All core modes use the same layout:
+  - Left: tools / controls
+  - Center: main viewport (globe or map)
+  - Bottom-left: minimap overlay card
+  - Right: info / context panel
+- `AppShell` is the single source of truth for layout structure.

+### ✅ 2.
+Modes Directory & Mini-Apps

+Modes now live under:

+- `src/modes/generate/GenerateModeApp.tsx`
+- `src/modes/create/CreateModeApp.tsx`
+- `src/modes/sim/SimModeApp.tsx`

+Each is a self-contained mini-app mounted into `AppShell`.

+### ✅ 3.
+Generator Migrated to Generate Mode

+- The old `GeneratorScreen` has been functionally replaced by `GenerateModeApp`.
+- `/generate` routes directly to `GenerateModeApp`.
+- Generate Mode includes:
+  - The 7 generator sliders (landmass, sea level, plate activity, axis tilt, planet age, climate variance, world style).
+  - Globe preview (circular projection).
+  - Flat minimap render using the shared renderer.
+  - Coastline/readability tweaks (preview-only).
+  - Save logic that stores a world and routes into Create Mode.

+### ✅ 4.
+Modes-First Routing

+Routing is now centered on modes:

+- `/`
+  → `HomeScreen` (world list + “create new world”).
+- Clicking “create new world”
+  → `/generate` → `GenerateModeApp`.
+- Saving a generated world
+  → `/modes/create/:id` → `CreateModeApp`.
+- Opening an existing world from Home
+  → `/modes/create/:id`.

+Sim Mode has a route (`/modes/sim/:id`) and a placeholder shell, ready for future work.

+### ✅ 5.
+Create Mode Loads Worlds & Renders Maps

+`CreateModeApp` now:

+- Reads world ID from the route.
+- Loads the corresponding world from storage.
+- Uses the shared 2D renderer to display:
+  - A main 2D map in the center viewport.
+  - A minimap overlay in the familiar bottom-left card.
+- Shows basic world metadata:
+  - Name
+  - Width × height
+  - Seed (raw value for now)
+- Handles “world not found” with a safe fallback message.

+### ✅ 6.
+Unified Layout for Generate & Create

+- Create Mode’s main map is now laid out in the same visual structure as Generate Mode’s globe:
+  - Centered viewport
+  - Same general proportions and spacing
+  - Minimap in the same bottom-left card position
+- This ensures modes “feel like” different tools in the same application rather than separate apps.

+### ✅ 7.
+Legacy Screens Retired from Routing

+- `HomeScreen` still exists and is used as the landing page.
+- `GeneratorScreen` and `EditorScreen` remain in the repo as legacy/backup references.
+- Routing no longer uses `GeneratorScreen` or `EditorScreen`.

+They can be safely removed once Create/Sim have more features, but they are not active code paths.

 —

-# 🟡 WHAT REMAINS IN 6A (NEXT MICRO-STEPS)

-### **➡ 6A-5 — Unify Create Mode Layout With Generate Mode**
-- Center the map in the main viewport area
+## Next Major Phase: Step 6B — Mode Features

+With the shell and architecture complete, the next step is to give the modes real power.

+### Planned Focus for Step 6B

+#### Create Mode (Primary)

+- Terrain editing tools.
+- Biome painting tools.
+- Selection / brush systems.
-- Match padding, proportions, and minimap placement
+- City markers and footprints.
-- Remove placeholder spacing
-(Visual refinement only, no new features)

-### **➡ 6A-6 — Clean Up Legacy Screens**
-- Keep HomeScreen
-- Remove or archive unused:
-  - `GeneratorScreen.tsx`
+- Zoning / exclusion masks for props.
+- Integration with WorldBrain for persistent world data.

+#### Sim Mode (Secondary to start)

-  - `EditorScreen.tsx`
+- Time controls (play/pause/speed).
-(Once Create/Sim fully replace them)

-### **➡ 6A-7 — Update Documentation for Mode Architecture**
-- Update PLACEHOLDERS.md
-- Update KNOWN_ISSUES.md
-- Confirm AppShell rules across modes

-Once these are done, 6A is **officially complete**.
+- Layered visualizations (climate, population, etc.).
+- Basic simulation playback for a saved world.

 —

-# 🔵 NEXT PHASE AFTER 6A
-## **Step 6B — Feature Implementation in Create Mode and Sim Mode**

-Planned highlights:

-### **Create Mode (Primary Focus)**
-- Terrain painting tools
-- Biome painting tools
-- Selection tools
-- Prop placement + zoning-masks integration
-- City markers + footprint editing
-- WorldBrain bindings

-### **Sim Mode (Secondary for now)**
-- Time controls
-- Climate layers
-- Civilization simulation previews
-- Historical playback

-—

-# 🧩 HIGH-LEVEL SUMMARY

-WorldWright is now in a **stable, well-architected mode system**:

-- Generator → fully integrated into mode
+## Status Summary

+- ✅ Step 6A is complete (AppShell + modes + basic Create functionality).
+- 🟦 The app is stable and modes-first.
+- 🔜 Step 6B will focus on **tools and interaction**, not on foundational layout.

+This file should be updated again when:

-- Create Mode → loads real worlds and renders maps
+- Create Mode gains its first real editing tools.
-- AppShell → consistently used
-- Routing → blueprint-correct
-- Screens → effectively retired except Home

-The foundation is **solid** and the next steps are straightforward UI and tool implementation.

-—

-# 🟢 STATUS: On Track
-Everything in this ZIP matches the blueprint.
-No structural blockers.
-6A is progressing exactly as intended.
+- Sim Mode gains its first real simulation layer.
+- Legacy screens are removed or archived.